-We all think that simply buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
+We think that buying a term insurance policy will ensure the well-being of our family, specifically our wife and children in case of any unforeseen events.
 Merely buying a life insurance cover alone will not necessarily ensure that your loved ones get the insurance amount in the event of your death.
-Your term life insurance claim money may never reach your nominee or beneficiary.
+Your term life insurance claim money may not reach your nominee or beneficiary.

-It can be taken by your relatives or people who you may owe money (also called creditors) in your absence.
-You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under MWP Act.
+In your absence, it can be taken by your relatives or people to whom you may owe money (creditors).
+You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under the MWP Act.

-For a married, male policyholder, availing a term insurance plan under the Married Women's Property Act 1874 (MWP Act) helps in protecting your family's financial interests in your absence.
+For a married, male policyholder, availing of a term insurance plan under the Married Women's Property Act, 1874 (MWP Act) helps in protecting your family's financial interests in your absence.
 Once a policy is availed under the MWP Act, it may not be attached by courts for repayment of your debts*.
-Only your wife and children will be entitled to the Sum Assured in the event of your demise.
+Only your wife and children will be entitled to the sum assured in the event of your demise.

-How to buy term insurance under MWP Act?
+How do you buy term insurance under the MWP Act?

-With ICICI Pru iProtect Smart term insurance, you can avail the plan online under MWP Act.
-It's really simple.
-While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under Married Women's Property Act (1874)
+With ICICI Pru iProtect Smart term insurance, you can easily avail of the plan online under MWP Act.
+While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under the Married Women's Property Act, 1874.

 Just select "YES" for this question.
 Once selected, you will have to enter the beneficiary and trustee details e.g. the beneficiary name, relationship, date of birth and benefit share (in %).
 You can only choose your wife/child/children as beneficiaries.
 You can add multiple beneficiaries.